-Going to college really does open a new chapter in your life, the beginning of new friendships, opportunities and growth.
-As a college student you’ll be introduced to new areas of interest, broaden your vision of possibilities, establish and accomplish goals, develop lifelong friendships and define yourself in ways that you can only imagine.
+You must have asked yourself this question at one time, if you’re not asking it right now.
+Why should you go to college?
+Going to college opens a new chapter in your life, the beginning of new friendships, networking connections, and mostly, opportunities for individual and professional growth.
+As a college student you’ll be introduced to new areas of interest, broaden your vision of possibilities, establish and accomplish difficult goals, develop lifelong friendships and define yourself in ways that you can only imagine.

 The Financial Benefit of College

 After looking at the price tag of many universities, it’s not surprising that many students ask themselves, why should I go to college?
 College, however, is a very sound investment when done with forethough and strategy.
 Research analysts and experts have concluded, based on sound statistical analysis, that college graduates with a bachelor’s degree earn up to 56% more per year than those with a high school diploma or its equivalent and 31% more than those with an associate degree.
 Attending and graduating from college with a degree in a growing and viable career field so you can gain a mastery of real-world skills and industry-relevant knowledge, will position you at the forefront of your field, and help you realize your career aspirations.
 Additionally, college degree holders can expect their real wage to increase over time while those with a high school diploma may experience a decline.